devopsfranco/retirement/docs/ADR-Staking.md

 ## Context

-The staking module is designed to provide a secure, efficient, and upgradable ERC-20 staking contract with dynamic reward distribution.
+The staking module is designed to provide a secure, efficient, and upgradable Solana-based staking program with dynamic reward distribution.
 The module integrates AI-assisted development practices to ensure maintainability and audit readiness.
 This document outlines the architecture, security considerations, testing strategies, and compliance standards for the staking module.

 ---

 ## Architecture

-### Upgradable Contract Design
+### Upgradable Program Design
-- **Pattern**: Transparent Proxy Pattern is used to enable upgradability.
+- **Pattern**: Anchor's program upgradeability is used to enable seamless upgrades.
 - **Separation of Concerns**:
   - Core staking logic is separated from reward calculation logic.
   - This ensures modularity and simplifies future upgrades.